-- Cook 1 pound of pasta to al dente per package instructions—use Linguine or spaghetti.
+- Cook 1 pound of linguine or spaghetti to al dente per package instructions.
 Cube about 4 cups of leftover turkey.

-- Dice 1 small onion, crush four cloves garlic, dice two stalks celery.
+- Dice 1 small onion, crush four cloves of garlic, and dice two ribs of celery.

-- Melt one stick butter (½ cup) over medium heat.
-Add onion, celery, and mushrooms if using.
-Cook about 3-4 minutes until the celery is clearing.
-Add the four cloves of crushed garlic, and cook one more minute.
-Add one teaspoon salt, ½ teaspoon pepper.
+- Melt one stick of butter (½ cup) over medium heat and add onion, celery, and mushrooms.
+Cook for about 3-4 minutes until the celery is clearing.
+Add the four cloves of crushed garlic and cook one more minute.
+Add one teaspoon salt and ½ teaspoon black pepper.

 - Add ½ cup flour by sprinkling over the pan.
 Stir until browning some, about 2 minutes.

-- Add one 14 oz can chicken broth while continuously stirring.
-Bring to a boil, and when starting to thicken, add three cups of milk and one cup Parmesan cheese.
-Continue a light boil and stirring while thickening — about three more minutes.
+- Add one 14 oz can of chicken or turkey broth while continuously stirring.
+Bring to a boil, and when starting to thicken, add three cups of milk and one cup of shredded or grated Parmesan cheese.
+Continue to simmer and stir while thickening — about three more minutes.

 - Remove from heat, add four cups cubed turkey, one pound cooked pasta, one cup of frozen peas.
 Mix well and transfer to a 9 by 13-inch baking dish that has been coated with PAM or butter.

-- Mix one cup Italian Panko breadcrumbs with ½ cup shredded Parmesan cheese and sprinkle over the top of the casserole.
+- Mix one cup of Italian Panko breadcrumbs with ½ cup of shredded or grated Parmesan cheese and sprinkle over the top of the casserole.

 - Bake for about 35 minutes until golden brown and bubbling.